milot/cpp-string-matching/README.md

 Introduction
 ------------

 This is a very simple string matching algorithm written in C++ that uses a finite state machine and a trie to do the matching.
-Furthermore this algorithm is based on a paper written in 1975 by Alfred Aho and Margaret J. Corasick.
 Furthermore this is only a weekend project that I hacked on some time ago and never published it, until now.

 String Matching Algorithm